Ferratauris/hugo/content/en/linux/lpic-1/17-locating-binaries.md

 You should also be able to find files using the file command.
 Please go check the manual.
 There are use cases I haven't mentioned for find.
-Like searching according to permissions.
+Like searching according to permissions. grep can be used to search the contents of files. we can add toggles like r and i to have the search  run case insensitively or recursively